Oddvard Nilsen

 Oddvard Nilsen (born 24 June 1940, in Bergen) is a Norwegian politician for the Conservative Party.

 He was elected to the Norwegian Parliament from Hordaland in 1993 and was re-elected on two occasions.

-Nilsen was a member of the executive committee of Askøy municipality council from 1983 to 1989, and then served as mayor from 1989 to 1993.
+Nilsen was a member of the executive committee of the municipal council of Askøy Municipality from 1983 to 1989, and then served as mayor from 1989 to 1993.